amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-54 SV1 randomization
     Randomization allows designers to generate random input values and test their designs thoroughly which can be used in testability scenarios.. like instead of typing them manually we can generate them using rand and randc keywords.

+#### Day-55 SV2 pre randomization and post randomization
+    the pre randmoize method can be used wher we need to declare the values of any variable and keep then it should randomize in post randomize even if the randomization occurs the values in the post randomize function keeps the value same this thing might be a simple it has use cases in various application accordingly